 Stakeholders often change behavior throughout the course of a project, so remember that the points you've mapped on the interest/influence grid aren't set in stone.

-Not only can you revise your plan based on behavior changes you observe, but you can share your plan with stakeholders and ask for their feedback.
+Not only can you revise your plan based on behavior changes you observe, but you can also share your plan with stakeholders and ask for their feedback.
 The best way to get feedback from stakeholders is to be clear about what you're asking for.

 For example, provide stakeholders with your communication plan and ask them, "Does this communication plan work for you?
 Are there any areas you'd like to change?"